Order Code CARNP Carbapenemase Detection-Carba NP Test, Varies

 Supplies: Infectious Container, Large (T146)

-Collection Instructions: Submit Enterobacterales or Pseudomonas aeruginosa isolate in pure culture (ie, not mixed with other organisms), actively growing.
+2. Submit Enterobacterales or Pseudomonas aeruginosa isolate in pure culture actively growing.
+Do not submit mixed cultures.

 Specimen Stability Information